aspose-slides/Aspose.Slides-Documentation/net/developer-guide/technical-articles/exporting-presentations-to-html-with-externally-linked-images/_index.md

     var htmlOptions = new HtmlOptions(new LinkController(@"C:\data\out\"));
     htmlOptions.SlideImageFormat = SlideImageFormat.Svg(new SVGOptions());
     // This line is needed to remove the slide title display in HTML.
-    // Comment it out if your prefer slide title displayed. htmlOptions.HtmlFormatter = HtmlFormatter.CreateDocumentFormatter(String.Empty, false);
+    // Comment it out if your prefer slide title is displayed. htmlOptions.HtmlFormatter = HtmlFormatter.CreateDocumentFormatter(String.Empty, false);

     Console.WriteLine("Starting export");